Main concepts - Employment and unemployment (LFS)

-The main statistical objective of the EU Labour Force Survey (EU-LFS) is to divide the population of working age (15 years and above) into three mutually exclusive and exhaustive groups — persons in employment, unemployed persons and inactive persons — and to provide descriptive and explanatory data on each of these categories.
+The main statistical objective of the EU Labour Force Survey (EU-LFS) is to divide the population of working age (15 years and above) into three mutually exclusive and exhaustive groups — persons in employment, unemployed persons and persons outside the labour force (also called the economically inactive persons) — and to provide descriptive and explanatory data on each of these categories.

 While demographic data are gathered for all population age groups, questions relating to labour market status are restricted to persons in the age group 15 years or older.

-Depending on the labour status of individuals (employed, unemployed, economically inactive) different variables are collected.
+Depending on the labour status of individuals (employed, unemployed, outside the labour force) different variables are collected.

 Typology to classify the statistical information (variables) of the EU-LFS